-99. This policy supports the principle of developing land on the northern edge of the village for a small housing scheme which is entirely within the modified Sedlescombe Development Boundary and so is consistent with Policy 1 and with a number of relevant policies of the RLPCS.
+96. This policy allocates land on the northern edge of the village for a small housing scheme which is entirely within the modified Sedlescombe Development Boundary and so is consistent with Policy 1 and with a number of relevant policies of the RLPCS.